Kxpi/performance-assessment-and-modelling-of-microservices-based-cloud-systems/README.md

 ## Exiting the program

-To end work with the program simply send the SIGINT (Signal Interrupt) [ctrl+c] to the docker compose up process.
+To stop the program, send the SIGINT (Signal Interrupt) command, which is [ctrl+c], to the process running 'docker compose up'.